Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 * **Border Objects:**
     * Report Create: Display input areas necessary to create a Report
     * Report Display: Display a user's Report
-    * Reports List: Display a list of Reports from a given user
+    * Reports List: Display a list of Reports from a given User

 The Reports UI's will be available to both regular and admin users, so records will need to be persisted and retrieved regardless of authorization.